starkbank/sdk-dotnet/README.md

 ### Query BR Code payment logs

-Searches are also possible with boleto payment logs:
+Searches are also possible with BR Code payment logs:

 ```c#
 using System;